-Only through verified individualised face-to-face fitting by an experienced hearing care professional can you truly achieve an optimal fitting and consequently optimal outcome from your hearing solution.
+Only through real ear testing for a verified individualised face-to-face fitting by an experienced hearing care professional can you truly achieve an optimal fitting and consequently optimal outcome from your hearing solution.

 8. You aren't made aware of technologies that can be used with your hearing aids that make them work much better in noise

 Only when your hearing care provider is fully aware, through testing, of your unique inability to hear in noise (see point 4), can they recommend assistive technologies which, can be used in conjunction with your hearing aids to get you the best performance in noise.
 Without this knowledge, the provider might get to this conclusion after much trial and error.
 This can lead to tremendous frustration for both you and your provider.
 Many clients simply stop asking their provider for help once they realise, they are getting nowhere despite many visits.
 Having a complete picture of your hearing available to us at the start saves a lot of these frustrations.

 Some clinicians are so used to people complaining about performance that they tend to prescribe a whole slew of accessories off the bat.
 This is great, except that you might up paying more than you really need to.